noudess/docs-main/Map-Edit.md

 We come to a spot where the floor is not solid because the player is intended to fall into this "trap" if they're inexperienced.

+# Bi-Directional Connection Spanning

-#### Lets add a normal bi-directional connection spanning the gap so npcs at least just hop over it and don't get stuck
+* Lets add a normal bi-directional connection spanning the gap so npcs at least just hop over it and don't get stuck

 <p align="center">
 <img src="/EQEmu/Server/wiki/images/map-edit/20_normal_connection.png?raw=true">